 Public Internet Computers

-The library offers computers to the public for use in accessing the Internet as well as Microsoft Office software – Word, Excel, Power Point, Publisher and Access.
+The library offers Windows 10 computers to the public for use in accessing the Internet as well as Microsoft Office software – Word, Excel, Power Point, Publisher and Access.

-USB DVD/CD Player/Burner and Headphones are available upon request from the Reference Desk.
+USB DVD/CD Player/Burner, Floppy Disk Drive and Headphones are available upon request from the Reference Desk.

 Computer Use Procedures

 To ensure fair and equal access for all library users, we require that you login with a VALID Northville District Library card and PIN (personal identification number).
-Most of the computers are available for a 45 minute.
+Computers are available for up to 5 hours per day.

 Please review our complete Guidelines for Public Computers and the Policy on Internet Access

-There are nine library catalog workstations located on both levels for searching the library’s holdings.
+There are 8 library catalog workstations located on both levels for searching the library’s holdings.
 No Internet, word processing or printing.